 This is a delicious recipe for Christmas morning breakfast.

-Bread pudding is a fantastic dessert, but post-holiday panettone pudding is still the best of them all and might be my favorite Christmas dessert!
+Bread pudding is a fantastic dessert, plain or flavored (like our apple bread pudding), but post-holiday panettone pudding is still the best of them all and might be my favorite Christmas dessert!
 Especially if the original Italian bread is a good one.
+I make my own, so I want to think it's always great.

 What to do with leftover panettone?
-This bread pudding, French toast or toasted slices plain or with butter and honey.
+This bread pudding, panettone French toast or toasted slices served plain or spread with butter and honey.

 Step-by-step VIDEO